pedroboga/where-is-my-name-from/README.md

 # where-is-my-name-from
-A single view app, created with MVVM and testing the new Charts API.
+A single view app, created with MVVM and using the new Charts API.
 Check where is your name from!

 <p float="left">
 <img src="WhereIsMyNameFrom/Screenshots/image1.png" width="250">